Kaoulombre/DarkHash/README.md

 	set DONATE=YES

-After mining all the coins you selected, it will mine for 10min on the RVN2 pool on the developper wallet
+After mining all the coins you selected, it will mine for 10min on the RVN2 pool on the developper wallet If you can't mine RVN, it will mine BTCZ for the same amount of time

 If you choose to switch every 6 hours and you selected 10 coins, you will mine 10mn every 60hours
 ### The mining donation will ALWAYS BE at the end of the cycle !
 You will ALWAYS mine your coins first !